-Our work also contributes to the literature assessing how fiscal variables affect inflation.
-Inflation can result from fiscal policy when fiscal expansions lead to a boom due to deviations from Ricardian equivalence induced by financially constrained agents (Angeletos et al., 2023, Galí et al., 2007) or cognitive constraints (Eusepi and Preston, 2018).
+Our work is also connected to the literature assessing how fiscal variables affect inflation.
+Inflation can notably result from fiscal policy when fiscal expansions lead to a boom due to deviations from Ricardian equivalence induced by financially constrained agents (Angeletos et al., 2024, Galí et al., 2007) or cognitive constraints (Eusepi and Preston, 2018).
 Fiscal variables can also affect inflation when the fiscal-monetary policy interaction is such that inflation is used to meet the government budget constraint rather than to achieve the central bank inflation target (Leeper, 1991).
-Bianchi and Ilut (2017), Bianchi and Melosi (2017), and Bianchi et al. (2023) conduct extensive quantitative evaluation of the second mechanism, relying on macro models estimated to match features of US macroeconomic data.
-Barro and Bianchi (2023) look at cross-country differences in fiscal stimulus during COVID-19 and post-COVID-19 inflation.
-We contribute to this literature by providing direct micro evidence that some households connect fiscal variables to inflation expectations through the government's budget constraint, which is consistent with fiscal dominance.
-Our evidence is also consistent with households having different views on the link between fiscal policy and inflation.
+Bianchi and Ilut (2017), Bianchi and Melosi (2017), Bianchi et al. (2023), or Smets and Wouters (2024) conduct extensive quantitative evaluation of the second mechanism, relying on macro models estimated to match features of US macroeconomic data.
+Barro and Bianchi (2023) look at crosscountry differences in fiscal stimulus during COVID-19 and post-COVID-19 inflation.
+We contribute to this literature by providing direct micro-evidence that some households connect fiscal variables to inflation expectations through the government's budget constraint, which is consistent with fiscal dominance.
+Interestingly, these agents think that inflation will only partially offset the increase in debt-to-GDP that they expect, consistent with agents expecting that public debt increases will be partially funded as in Bianchi and Melosi (2019), Bianchi et al. (2023), and Smets and Wouters (2024).
+Our result that households who see more fiscal space do not associate an increase in public debt with significant inflation can also be consistent with mechanisms through which an increase in fiscal deficit creates its own fiscal resources as for instance in Angeletos et al.

-Finally, several recent papers extend the New Keynesian model to introduce disagreement between agents.
-Angeletos and Lian (2018) and Andrade et al. (2019) show how disagreement about what forward guidance conveys impacts the effectiveness of that guidance.
+On the theory side, several recent papers extend the New Keynesian model to introduce disagreement between agents.
+Angeletos and Lian (2018) and Andrade et al. (2019) show how disagreement about what information forward guidance policy conveys impacts the effectiveness of that guidance.
 Caballero and Simsek (2022) analyze how disagreement between financial markets and the central bank affects the transmission of monetary policy.
 Lorenzoni and Werning (2023) show how disagreement between firms and workers can be inflationary.
 We consider household disagreement about whether the economy will enter a fiscal dominance regime in the future.